THIS POST CONTAINS AFFILIATE LINKS. PLEASE READ THE DISCLOSURE FOR MORE INFO.

 The following itinerary is what I’d recommend to you in person for a great two weeks in Malaysia.

 Why should you follow my advice?
 Having spent 8+ months in Malaysia as a tourist, I’ve managed to see most of the tourist destinations.
-The itinerary is a culmination of those experiences.
+This Malaysia 2 week itinerary is a culmination of those experiences.

-The itinerary is suitable for those who want to visit a variety of destinations on the Malaysian Peninsular.
+it is suitable for those who want to visit a variety of destinations on the Malaysian Peninsular.
 It’s not a theme based itinerary.
+There’s a section on the best way to get around Malaysia at the bottom of the post.

 It’s not an itinerary you should follow to the letter (you can’t), but you can use it as a firm guideline.